Quantaxer/3190-A4-calculate-e/README.md

 This program calculates e to a certain number of digits and saves it to a file.
 Done in Python, C, Ada and Fortran.

+Note that Python should be the correct version, ie not 2.7

 ## HOW TO COMPILE AND RUN EACH PROGRAM:
 - Fortran:
 	- gfortran -Wall ecalculate-fortran.f95